 5. Arrange

-Son picked out a Black Prince succulent plant which is hard to kill easy to care for.
+We picked out a Black Prince succulent plant which is easy to care for.
 We will probably add some more plants soon.
 I left some weeds in the rock garden because Son likes them (and they do add a bit of colour).
-The rest of the play garden materials we arranged at the back of the garden for Son to use as he likes.
+The rest of the play garden materials we arranged at the back of the garden for Son to use.

 {putting the play garden together}